How To Get A Bridging Loan To Buy, Refurbish And Sell A House

 A strong exit plan is the primary requirement lenders look for when considering a refurbishment loan application.

-Your exit plan is the strategy you will use to repay the loan at the end of the loan term, for example, using the proceeds of the sale of your property to repay the loan once the development is complete.
+Your exit plan is the strategy you will use to repay the loan at the end of the loan term,for example, using the proceeds of the sale of your property to repay the loan once the development is complete.
 Or you can refinance through a residential or buy-to-let mortgage.

-• Completion: in under 2 weeks
+- Completion: in under two weeks

 If you have any questions about your eligibility for a bridging loan, speak to one of our bridging loan advisors, who will be happy to discuss your situation.